Sargent, Pepi, Ferreira on US roster for World Cup warmups

 AP Sports Writer

-NEW YORK (AP) — Josh Sargent is back on the U.S. roster for the first time in a year, picked at forward along with Ricardo Pepi and Jesús Ferreira for the Americans’ final two World Cup warmup matches.
+U.S. coach Gregg Berhalter announced his 26-man roster Wednesday for the Americans’ final two World Cup warmups, and he emphasized time remains for players to move on and off before he reveals his final Cup roster on Nov.
+9.

+“I know we’re not going to be the most talented team at the World Cup and we’re going to have to compensate for that by being a cohesive unit, by working for each other, fighting for each other and having a great team spirit,” Berhalter said.
+“So part of it is leaning on guys that have been there before and been around the group before and understand the team culture and understand their teammates extremely well.”

-Defenders Sergiño Dest, Chris Richards and Sam Vines, and winger Gio Reyna also were among 26 players selected Wednesday by coach Gregg Berhalter after missing the four previous matches in May and June.
+Like Sargent and Pepi, defenders Sergiño Dest, Chris Richards and Sam Vines, and winger Gio Reyna were picked after missing the four previous matches in May and June.

-The 13th-ranked Americans play No. 23 Japan on Sept.
+The 13th-ranked Americans face No. 23 Japan on Sept.
 23 in Düsseldorf, Germany, and 53rd-ranked Saudi Arabia four days later in Murcia, Spain.
-Berhalter plans to announce his 26-man World Cup roster on Nov.
-9, 12 days before the Americans’ opener at the tournament in Qatar.
+Berhalter plans to announce his 26-man roster for the tournament in Qatar five days before the FIFA deadline.

-Six players from the late spring games were dropped: defenders George Bello, Erik Palmer-Brown and Antonee Robinson, midfielder Cristian Roldan, winger Tim Weah and forward Haji Wright.
+Six players from the late spring games were dropped: defenders George Bello, Erik Palmer-Brown and Antonee Robinson, midfielder Cristian Roldan, winger Tim Weah and Wright.

-Among the notable omissions were defenders John Brooks, Tim Ream and Shaq Moore, midfielder/defender James Sands, midfielder Djordje Mihailovic and forwards Jordan Pefok and Brandon Vazquez.
+Other notable omissions included defenders John Brooks, Tim Ream and Shaq Moore, midfielder/defender James Sands and midfielder Djordje Mihailovic.

+“There’s still some time that they can try to earn their way onto the team,” Berhalter said.

 Back in the World Cup after missing the 2018 tournament, the U.S. opens against 20th-ranked Wales on Nov.
 21, plays No. 5 England in a Black Friday matchup four days later and closes group play on Nov.
 29 against 21st-ranked Iran.